The Nikon bellows PB-6 is the last bellows that was made by Nikon.

 Unlike the previous Nikon PB-4, tilt/shift adjustments can not be made.

 The bellows uses the Nikon F-mount, which means macro accessories are widely available.
 It is also cheap and easy to adapt other camera systems to the bellows.

-Prices are going to vary based upon what is available.
+Prices for a Nikon PB-6 are going to vary based upon what is available.
 The longer you spend looking, the better deal you'll find.

 Prices slowly trend upwards.
 Check eBay to see what the current prices are.

 Check the "Sold items" box under the "Show only" heading on the left menu.
 Good deals sell the fastest, so this will allow you to see the lowest prices the PB-6 bellows have sold for.

 They also show up at Amazon and large used photography sellers.

 Here is the approximate size and weight of the Nikon PB-6 bellows.
 The extension range can be increased by using extension tubes or a bellows extension.

 |Weight||2lb 4.2oz (1028g)|